Von Trapps are reunited, without the singing

 It is hard for anyone to untangle family history and allegiances during the holidays.
 When your last name is von Trapp, and Americans claim you as part of their own legacy, that task is just that much harder.

-That legacy weighs on von Trapp even as he considers something as mundane
+That legacy weighs on von Trapp even as he considers something as mundane as curtains.

 comments powered by Disqus